Long-Term Care Insurance

 - The cost of long-term coverage typically rises with age.

-Your cost is based on your age and what the policy covers.
+Your cost is based on your age, health, and what the policy covers.
 There are a variety of options and many types of long-term policies.

 You can choose from features that fit your specific needs and family situation.
 If you are married, you can buy one individual policy or share one with your spouse.
 If you share one, you will find the cost is less than two individual policies.

-- The cost of long-term care is based on your age and the amount of funds available for care.
+- The cost of long-term care is based on your age, health, and the amount of coverage available for care.
 Look into the variety of options and types of long-term policies.

 - Find out what’s covered, what’s not.
-You face a lot of choices when selecting an insurance plan.
+You face a lot of choices when selecting an insurance policy.

 - You can buy individual policies, or in some cases share a policy with your spouse.